clariceadella/BWSI_NonZeroExit_DesignChallenge/.ipynb_checkpoints/readme-checkpoint.md

 1. Navigate to the `design-challenge-non-zero-exit` folder
 2. Run the following
 `python3 tools/bl_build.py`

 `python3 tools/fw_protect.py --infile firmware/firmware/gcc/main.bin --outfile firmwareblob.blob --version 3 --message "test"`

 `python3 tools/bl_emulate.py`

 `python3 tools/fw_update.py --port /embsec/UART1 --firmware firmwareblob.blob`

-## Design Overview

-Our design first generates a 16-byte key and IV in the bootloader build tool.
-This key is sent to the bootloader and the secret_build_output.txt file.
-The key is used in encrypting the raw firmware data using AES in GCM mode.
-A tag is generated and the firmware is sent to the bootloader in 18-Byte frames.
-The bootloader reads the tags and decrypts the data using the tags and the key

 ###  bl_build.py